dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 If we reload the app now, we'll find that our menubar will not only have some nice button styles, but it will be easy to tell which page we're on!

-## Creating the task lanes
+## Creating the Task Lanes with Vue.js

 We can now begin to think about how we're going to show the tasks in columns on the Kanban board.
-As mentioned previously, for our demo app we're going to have three 'lanes': 'To-do', 'In progress' and 'Done'.
+As mentioned previously, for our demo app we're going to have three lanes: _To-do_, _In progress_ and _Done_.
 From a code perspective, each lane is going to look and behave exactly the same way, which makes it a good candidate for a component.
 Each lane component is simply going to be given a list of tasks to show, and some text to show in the header.
 The component itself will take care of the rest.
 This way we can easily duplicate that behaviour across our three task lanes.

 Furthermore, each item in the lane has its own markup and can be split down into another component: `TaskLaneItem`.
 This helps keep the markup clean and allows for adding more complex functionality later.

-Start by creating a new component in `./src/components/TaskLane.vue`, and start by populating the template:
+So, let's start by creating a new component in `src/components/TaskLane.vue`, and start by populating the template:

 {% highlight html %}
 <template>